NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 *Fail:* Application crashes do not apply expected system changes or do not retrieve vulnerability data when online.

 ## 5. References
-> References listed below are split between documentation and GitHub repositories for inspired projects.
+> References listed below are split between documentation, GitHub repositories, and bad examples of software for inspired projects.

 ### 5.1 Documentation
 Style Guide for SRD: [SRS-Template - Jam01](https://github.com/jam01/SRS-Template/tree/master)